nginxinc/nginx-gateway-fabric/docs/proposals/observability.md

 According to the [Policy and Metaresources GEP](https://gateway-api.sigs.k8s.io/geps/gep-713/), the `ObservabilityPolicy` CRD must include a `status` stanza with a slice of Conditions.

 The `Accepted` Condition must be populated on the `ObservabilityPolicy` CRD using the reasons defined in the [PolicyCondition API](https://github.com/kubernetes-sigs/gateway-api/blob/main/apis/v1alpha2/policy_types.go).
 If these reasons are not sufficient, we can add implementation-specific reasons.

+One reason for being `not Accepted` would be the fact that the `GatewaySettings` Policy is not configured, which is a requirement in order for the `ObservabilityPolicy` to work.

 The Condition stanza may need to be namespaced using the `controllerName` if more than one controller could reconcile the Policy.